The "I AM"

 New Testament

-It has been conclusively demonstrated by Claude Tresmontant* that the Greek gospels were originally composed from Hebrew originals or from Hebrew notes.
+It has been conclusively demonstrated by Claude Tresmontant* and others that the Greek gospels were originally composed from Hebrew originals or from Hebrew notes.
 It makes no difference whether Jesus spoke in Aramaic or Hebrew - his words were originally recorded in Hebrew, the 'sacred' language.
 I am is a translation of the Greek ego eimi which, in turn, is based on the Hebrew ani hou (I, he).

-As already stated, the simple copulative forms of present tense "to be" are not written into Hebrew texts but merely implied e.g. I (am) sick; she (is) pretty; we (are) happy.
+The simple copulative forms of present tense "to be" are not written into Hebrew texts but merely implied e.g. I (am) sick; she (is) pretty; we (are) happy.
 The appropriate form, in this case AM, has been simply added, first to the Greek and then to the English, to conform with linguistic demands.
 The original words which Jesus uttered were simply "I, he" or, as we would say, "it's me!"

 The New Testament also clarifies the burning bush incident - we discover that it was indeed an angel that appeared to Moses: